 - Toppings: Blueberries and sliced strawberries

-- Place the raw almonds in your food processor and pulse for several seconds, until most of almonds are broken into larger pieces.
+- Pulse raw almonds in a food processor for several seconds, until broken down into smaller pieces.
 Add the coconut and pulse again for a few seconds.
-It should be still very course at this point.
+It should have a sand-like consistency.

-- Add the coconut sugar and coconut oil and pulse again for several seconds.
-Next add the flesh of the chopped cherries (no seeds, please!).
-Pulse to combine.
+- Add the coconut oil and dates.
+Pulse again for several seconds.

-- Spray the bottom of your springform with a little bit of vegetable spray.
-Then press the Cherry Almond Crust into the bottom of springform pan.
+- Spray the bottom of a springform pan with vegetable spray.
+Then press the crust into the bottom of the pan.
 Place in the fridge to allow the crust to set.

-- Pour the cheesecake mixture over the crust and smooth until even.
-Place in the freezer, allowing at least 3-4 hours to set.
+- Pour the cheesecake filling over the crust and smooth until even.
+Place in the freezer, allowing at least 4 hours or up to overnight to set.